Richard Greene: 20th Century Fox

-At 20, he joined 20th Century Fox as a rival to MGM's Robert Taylor.
+At 20, Greene joined 20th Century Fox as a rival to MGM's Robert Taylor.
 His first film for Fox was John Ford's Four Men and a Prayer (1938).
 Greene was a huge success, especially with female film goers, who sent him mountains of fan mail which at its peak rivalled that of Fox star Tyrone Power.

 Greene co-starred with Sonia Henie in My Lucky Star (1938) and was reunited with Ford in Submarine Patrol (1939).
 Zanuck put him in Kentucky (1938) with Loretta Young and Walter Brennan.

 Greene was the romantic male lead in the Shirley Temple vehicle The Little Princess (1939) and was Sir Henry Baskerville in the 1939 Sherlock Holmes film The Hound of the Baskervilles.
 The film marked the first pairing of Basil Rathbone and Nigel Bruce as Sherlock Holmes and Dr. Watson, but it was Greene who was top billed.

 Greene had a supporting part in Stanley and Livingstone (1939) with Spencer Tracy and the lead in Here I Am a Stranger (1939).
 He co-starred with Alice Faye and Fred MacMurray in Little Old New York (1940) and supported Vera Zorina in I Was an Adventuress (1940).
 He had failed to become a major star but he was still playing leads in "A" movies when World War II began.

 World War II

 Greene tried to enlist in the Seaforth Highlanders in Vancouver, but they would not give him a commission.
 He obtained a release from Fox and travelled to England where he enlisted in the 27th Lancers, where he distinguished himself.
 After three months, he went to the Royal Military College, Sandhurst and was commissioned and given the service number of 184251.
 He was promoted to captain in the 27th Lancers in May 1944.

-He was given leave in 1942 to appear in the British propaganda films Flying Fortress (1942) for Warners and Unpublished Story (1942) with Valerie Hobson.
+Greene was given leave in 1942 to appear in the British propaganda films Flying Fortress (1942) for Warners and Unpublished Story (1942) with Valerie Hobson.
 In 1943, he appeared in the Anna Neagle thriller Yellow Canary while on leave.
 He also appeared in a British comedy Don't Take It to Heart (1944).

-He later toured in Shaw's Arms and the Man, entertaining the troops.
+Greene later toured in Shaw's Arms and the Man, entertaining the troops.
 Greene was discharged in December 1944 and appeared in the stage play Desert Rats.